 From Pitchforks To Keyboards

-This is post 2 of a 3-part series on real world privacy threats.
+This is post 2 of a 3-part series about real world privacy threats.

 Since the dawn of media, public figures have been followed closely and publicly ostracized for sharing their views, having a bad take on a social issue or simply nothing at all.
 The first peasant to ever cry “Grab your torch and pitchfork!” didn’t have a clue what they were starting.